Today I’m sharing tips on combining cultures and highlighting a couple’s unique identity through multicultural wedding stationery.

 Hindu Wedding Stationery

 Most Hindu wedding invitations have an image of Ganesh, the God that symbolises good luck and the removal of obstacles.
-The rich red, sacred colour of love and good fortune is often used, both as a background colour and for the pattern on invitations with a white background.
-Black isn't used in wedding stationery or clothes as it's considered inauspicious.
+The rich red, sacred colour of love and good fortune, is often used, both as a background colour and for the pattern on invitations with a white background.
+Black isn’t used for Hindu wedding stationery or clothes as it’s considered inauspicious.